sebastienros/fluid/README.md

 #### Source

-The following example creates a custom `startsWith` operator that will evaluate to `true` if the left expression starts with the right expression when converted to strings.
+The following example creates a custom `xor` operator that will evaluate to `true` if only one of the left and right expressions is true when converted to booleans.

-__StartsWithExpression.cs__
+__XorBinaryExpression.cs__

 ```csharp
 using Fluid.Ast;